Synchrotron

 A synchrotron is a particular type of cyclic particle accelerator, descended from the cyclotron, in which the accelerating particle beam travels around a fixed closed-loop path.
-The strength of the magnetic field which bends the particle beam into its closed path increases with time during the accelerating process, being synchronized to the increasing kinetic energy of the particles.
+The strength of the magnetic field which bends the particle beam into its closed path increases during the accelerating process, being synchronized to the increasing kinetic energy of the particles.

-The synchrotron is one of the first accelerator concepts to enable the construction of large-scale facilities, since bending, beam focusing and acceleration can be separated into different components.
+The synchrotron is one of the first accelerator concepts to enable the construction of big facilities, since bending, beam focusing and acceleration can be separated.
 The most powerful modern particle accelerators use versions of the synchrotron design.
 The largest synchrotron-type accelerator, also the largest particle accelerator in the world, is the 27 km Large Hadron Collider (LHC) near Geneva, Switzerland, completed in 2008 by the European Organization for Nuclear Research (CERN).
 It can accelerate beams of protons to an energy of 7 teraelectronvolts (TeV or 10^{12} eV).

 Types

 Large synchrotrons usually have a linear accelerator (linac) to give the particles an initial acceleration, and a lower energy synchrotron which is sometimes called a booster to increase the energy of the particles before they are injected into the high energy synchrotron ring.
 Several specialized types of synchrotron machines are used today: